Rgnf supported projects. Grant IS Rgnf - personal account. login to your personal account. If the Project was supported

 1. Competition tasks for “My first RFBR grant 2020”

-2. How much funding can be obtained?
+2. How much funding can I receive?

 The project has been implemented for two years, and during the last such event, the “year” was not considered a calendar year, but was counted from the moment the results of the competition were approved.
-Every year, designers are given half a million rubles to implement their ideas.
+Every year designers are given half a million rubles to implement their ideas.

 3. Requirements for applicants and project content.